Make an impact on students and schools by seeking a teaching job in Phoenix, a city that’s home to a diverse and thriving community.

 Master’s Degree Option

 Teach For America Phoenix partners with Arizona State University’s Mary Lou Fulton Teacher’s College.
 Corps members receive a discount to Mary Lou Fulton Teacher’s College InMAC program, where they can take online and in-person classes.
-The corps member cost for the entire master's degree is a flat rate of $12,000.
+The total cost for the entire master's degree is $12,000.

-To finance tuition, corps members typically use their AmeriCorps Education Awards and partial tuition reimbursement benefits from their district.
+Corps members typically use their AmeriCorps Education Award and partial tuition reimbursement benefits from their district to finance tuition.
 Learn more about certification and training in Phoenix.

 After Two Years